-- You have completed all the terms of your sentence, including paying all court costs
+1. You completed the terms of your misdemeanor sentence

 Are deferred sentences considered criminal convictions?